As local guides living in New York City, my colleagues and I love the option of using the NYC Ferry (formerly the East River Ferry) to travel around.

 - TIP: Check out our extensive list of free museums in NYC.

 - Go kayaking!
-The Long Island City Boathouse offers free kayaking in the East River during the summer months!
+The Long Island City Boathouse offers free kayaking in the East River during the summer!

 Roosevelt Island